Heritage, Culture & Arts

 - Ward Heritage

-The Wairau Bar, on Marlborough’s Cloudy Bay coastline, is a place so historically significant that archaeologists have referred to it as the birthplace of our nation.
+Te Pokohiwi-o-Kupe/Wairau Bar, a gravel bar on Marlborough’s Cloudy Bay coastline where the Wairau River flows into the sea, is a place so historically significant that it is referred to as the birthplace of our nation.

-Local Maori call the boulder bank Te Pokohiwi o Kupe (The Shoulder of Kupe).
-The Boulder Bank’s incredible history was literally dug out by recreational fossickers, farming activities and later, scientists.
+Te Pokohiwi-o-Kupe (which refers to the shoulder of the legendary navigator Kupe), incredible history was literally dug out by recreational fossickers, farming activities and later, scientists.

-The Wairau Bar’s southern side, across the river from the Wairau Bar, was settled by Europeans in the 1840s, who set up a port to service Blenheim.
-James Wynen was the region's first shopkeeper and in 1847, with his brother William, he set up a highly lucrative business at the entrance of the Wairau Bar.
+The south side of the Wairau River mouth was settled by Europeans in the 1840s, who set up a port to service Blenheim.
+James Wynen was the region's first shopkeeper and in 1847, with his brother William, he set up a highly lucrative business at Te Pokohiwi-o-Kupe/Wairau Bar.
 This included shipping and receiving goods, a store, accommodation house and drinking shanty.

-Boats from Wellington and Nelson, not wanting to cross the Bar, moored outside the Wairau River mouth.
-Cargo was discharged into Wynen's whale boats and taken up the river to be stored at his large raupo (bullrush) warehouse located on the banks of the Omaka River.
+Boats from Wellington and Nelson, not wanting to cross the bar, moored outside the Wairau River mouth.
+Cargo was discharged into Wynen's whale boats and taken up the river to be stored at his large raupō (bulrush) warehouse located on the banks of the Ōpaoa River.
 The warehouse was eventually converted into a shop.

-A pilot house was built at the Wairau Bar in 1868 to guide ships across the bar.
+A pilot house was built in 1868 to guide ships across the bar.
 It was the home of pilot James Bulliff, his wife Clara and their children.
-Ttoday, it is the only pre-1900s building left in the area around the rivermouth.
-The Pilot’s House site is owned by Alison Orchard and is being preserved and restored with the support of Iwi, Marlborough District Council, DOC, Historic Places Trust, Marlborough Museum and local land owners.
+Today, it is the only pre-1900s building left in the area around the river mouth.
+The Pilot’s House site is privately owned and being preserved and restored with the support of iwi, the Marlborough District Council, Department of Conservation, Pouhere Taonga Heritage New Zealand, Marlborough Museum and local landowners.